Food allergies and food intolerance: the differences

 If you have a food allergy, your immune system reacts to a particular food as though the food is toxic.
 Your immune system tries to protect your body by releasing chemicals like histamines into your body’s tissues.
 The resulting effect on the body can be quite major, even with tiny amounts of food.

-Food allergies are relatively common, but severe allergic reactions to food are uncommon.
+Food allergies are relatively common in children, but most reactions aren't severe and deaths are extremely rare.
 And the good news is that a lot of children who have allergies grow out of them.

 About food intolerance